CJEU Advocate General: 25 member states can agree a unitary patent deal

 An important hurdle in the path of the unitary patent looks set to be dismantled after a key legal adviser at the Court of Justice of the EU said today that 25 member states should be able to press ahead with a deal without Italy and Spain

-Last year the two countries asked Europe's highest court to
+Last year the two countries asked Europe’s

-package under the enhanced cooperation procedure.
+unitary patent package under the enhanced cooperation

 The two countries are particularly unhappy about the